I-am-Shir/compBio1/README.md

 # Welcome to our project!

 ## about the project:
-this project makes a randomized grid containing white and black cells at a 50:50 ratio, when running the exe file or the main file you will get a code that sorts the grid in vertical lines that
+This project makes a randomized grid containing white and black cells at a 50:50 ratio, when running the exe file or the main file you will get a code that sorts the grid in vertical lines that
 Alternate between black and white. you may start, stop and restart the grid by oressing the fitting buttons in the running program.